dcp2njit/dcp2-IT265-002/docs/game-treatment.md

     - 1 roll for y-coordinate
   - Player moves are turn-based
     - Moving on the grid costs **Action Points** and **Fuel**
-      - Moving straight in any direction costs 1 AP
+      - Moving straight in any direction costs 1 AP and 1 fuel
-      - Moving diagonally costs 2 AP
+      - Moving diagonally costs 2 AP and 1 fuel
   - Mech can be upgraded if a survivor posesses the skill to do so.
-    - consumption of action points, energy, and an extra turn, but in turn can mean less fuel/AP consumption for larger moves in future turns
+    - consumption of action points, energy, and an extra turn, but is an investment as it can mean less fuel/AP consumption for larger moves in future turns

 ### Goals and Challenges